 If you’re making less than $3,000 per month, Square’s swiper offers a great deal for you.
 Square offers the ubiquitous little white Square card swiper that you’ve probably seen in your local coffee shop or at a flea market.
 If you’re starting that type of business, this is perfect for you.

-Unfortunately, Square also designed their POS system to replace the traditional cash register on larger businesses, as well as an online store / shopping cart option that allows you to take payments online.
+Unfortunately, Square also designed its POS system to replace the traditional cash register in larger businesses, as well as an online store/shopping cart option that allows you to take payments online.
 These aren’t particularly good deals.